the-chain/airmedfoundation-terminal/README.md

 node ./node_modules/sails/bin/sails.js l --redis --safe
 ```

-Now you're ready to go!
+And now you're ready to go!

 ---

 **Contact:** This project is brought to you by [The Chain](http://thechain.tech/), a software shop specialized in the development of applications and services based on Blockchain Technology and Artificial Intelligence.
 Any questions that might arise should be sent to the project's maintainers.
-We will be happy to help you.
+We will be happy to assist you.

 **License:** This project works under the GNU Affero General Public License v3.0.